BinaryIgor/code-examples/sql-dbs-performance/README.md

 ./build_and_run_mariadb.bash
 ```

-Check out those scripts if you want to customize their runtime a bit; for DB versions and schemas inspect db folders respectively.
+Check out those scripts if you want to customize their runtime and various config options a bit; for DB versions and schemas inspect db folders respectively.

 We have the following schema - `postgresql/schema.sql` example:
 ```sql